daggerok/coffee-sourcemaps/README.md

 you can click on on the coffee file to watching source code

-also, to brows coffee script source code you can open developer tools, Sources tab and refresh with command+r
+also, to brows coffee script source code you can open developer tools, Sources tab and refresh files tree with command+r

 read more
 - https://www.npmjs.com/package/gulp-coffeeify